janjoswig/AlgoSB2021/README.md

-# AlgoSB2021
+# Algorithms in structural bioinformatics
+## Machine learning methods to analyze and predict protein structure, dynamics and function

-Exercise material for the AlgoSB machine learning winter school in Marseille 2021
+### Exercise material for the practical afternoon session on Monday, 8th of November 2021

+The content of this exercise aligns with the morning lecture held by Bettina Keller.